stormasm/nunotes/README.md

 #### $nu is your gateway into lots of internal nushell stuff

+#### When developing nushell, remember to...

-Remember to blow away all of your old nushell processes everytime you do a code update and rebuild nushell otherwise you will get into the problem I was seeing this morning with history and probably other stuff
+*Remember to* blow away all of your old nushell processes everytime you do a code update and rebuild nushell otherwise you will get into the problem I was seeing this morning with history and probably other stuff